 Thanks to Berri Health which has been a contributor to Zebra Talk and Philly NETs.

 Philly NETs is a resource and support group for NET (neuroendocrine tumor cancer) patients in the greater Delaware Valley region(Philadelphia's surrounding counties.)

 p 267 288 5642

-NET patients are about 120,000 strong in the United States (an educated estimate since many of us are diagnosed in the late stages of disease progression and also misdiagnosed all too frequently).
+NET patients in the US number about 125,000 This is an educated estimate since many of us are diagnosed in the late stages of disease progression and also misdiagnosed all too frequently.
 When we bark - zebras don't whinny or neigh - we are heard, but not nearly enough.

 Our community needs research funding desperately; there is no cure, and currently only one medical treatment called octreotide.
 Ours is an opportunistic cancer so it can call home wherever biological conditions are most inviting.
 Neuroendocrine tumors are the only cancers that if "active or functional" can create quite a disruption in your biological systems with their excessive hormone production.
 Some of our medical researchers suspect that these cancers can open the door to other cancer treatments and cures.

 p 1+866 435 5677